-To read critically through:

-- Knowing how language, including figurative language, vocabulary choice, grammar, text structure and organisational features, presents meaning. - To write accurately, fluently, effectively and at length for pleasure and information through: - Writing for a wide range of purposes and audiences. - Summarising and organising material and supporting ideas and arguments with any necessary factual detail. - Applying their growing knowledge of vocabulary, grammar and text structure to their writing and selecting the appropriate form. - Drawing on knowledge of literary and rhetorical devices from their reading and listening to enhance the impact of their writing. - To consolidate and build on their knowledge of grammar and vocabulary through: - Drawing on new vocabulary and grammatical constructions from their reading and listening and using these consciously in their writing and speech to achieve particular effects. - To speak confidently and effectively, including through: - Using Standard English confidently in a range of formal and informal contexts, including classroom discussion. - Giving short speeches and presentations, expressing their own ideas and keeping to the point.
+- checking their understanding to make sure that what they have read makes sense. - To read critically through: - knowing how language, including figurative language, vocabulary choice, grammar, text structure and organisational features, presents meaning. - studying setting, plot, and characterisation, and the effects of these - To write accurately, fluently, effectively and at length for pleasure and information through: - Writing for a wide range of purposes and audiences, including: - well-structured formal expository and narrative essays - stories and other imaginative writing - To plan, draft, edit and proof-read through: - considering how their writing reflects the audiences and purposes for which it was intended - amending the vocabulary, grammar and structure of their writing to improve its coherence and overall effectiveness - paying attention to accurate grammar, punctuation and spelling - To consolidate and build on their knowledge of grammar and vocabulary through: - studying the effectiveness and impact of the grammatical features of the texts they read - drawing on new vocabulary and grammatical constructions from their reading and listening, and using these consciously in their writing and speech to achieve particular effects - To speak confidently and effectively, including through: - using Standard English confidently in a range of formal and informal contexts, including classroom discussion - giving short speeches and presentations, expressing their own ideas and keeping to the point

-Unit 3 - Writing to Argue and Persuade
+Unit 6 - Writing to argue and persuade